JackAubrey/functional-programming/README.md

 ![image info](./imgs/Screenshot_20240722_124714.png "Class::instanceMethod")

+### Arbitrary input of Method Reference
+An arbitrary object is the objects that are input to the lambda I am writing.
+Example:

+    Lambda : e -> System.out.println(e);
+    Equivalent Method Reference : System.out :: println ;

+Both are equivalent and both will need an input argument e at the time of execution.
+For example, if it's a Consumer:

+    Consumer<Integer> c1 = e -> System.out.println(e);
+    Consumer<Integer> c2 = System.out :: println ;
+    c1.accept(2);
+    c2.accept(2);

+Both c1 and c2 implementations are same, and they need an integer e at the time of execution.
+So, this e (which is 2 here) is the input or arbitrary object I am talking about.

 ### Optional
 A null reference can be a ranger if not handled with care.
 Of a value or object is null any operation on that null reference causes null pointer exception and i would say it is the most occurred.